pythoro/vartrix/README.md

 * Flexble, loosely coupled code.
 The classes that use the values in the Container need no knowledge of the automation, and the automation needs no knowledge of them.

+## Related packages

+Other packages exist that overlap with vartrix in functionality.
+You might want to look at:

+* parameters
+* param
+* paranormal
+* traits
+* traitlets
+* attrs
+* pypet